wesbos/es6-articles/05 - Is var Dead? What should I use?.md

 > * Use `let` only if rebinding is needed.
 > * `var` should not be ever used in ES6.

 Whenever you make a variable, assume it's `const`.
 Only use `let` if you need to update the value of the variable.
-You can use `const` to keep it the same value.
+You can use `const` to keep it the same value, but be warned that const is not about immutability.
+It is possible to modify the properties of an object declared through const .

-[Another popular opinion here is from Kyle Simpson](http://blog.getify.com/constantly-confusing-const/), and he also writes a whole bunch of awesome JavaScript books.
+[Another popular opinion here is from Kyle Simpson](http://blog.getify.com/constantly-confusing-const/), who also writes a whole bunch of awesome JavaScript books.

 > * Use `var` for top-level variables that are shared across many (especially larger) scopes.
 > * Use `let` for localized variables in smaller scopes.
 > * Refactor `let` to `const` only after some code has to be written, and you're reasonably sure that you've got a case where there shouldn't be variable reassignment.

-He says, basically, Use `var` to share larger scopes so you can put them inside of your function, and use `let` in smaller scopes.
-If you realize later that you need to update a value, you'd have to go back and make it a `let` instead of a `const`.
-If you use `let`, it's easier to go back and refactor them to `const`.
+He says, basically, use `var` to share larger scopes so you can put them inside of your function, and use `let` in smaller scopes.
+If you realize later that you do not need to update a variable using `let`, go back and refactor it to `const`.

 Both of those are very valid opinions.
 I'll let you make your own choice on that, but through [the ES6.io series](https://es6.io), I'll be using `const` by default, `let` whenever I need to reassign a variable, and stay away from `var` entirely.